pedonc/how-to/README.md

 The Spotlight service will re-index your computer's disk.
 This can take a while.

+# Operate A NanoDrop 1000 Spectophotometer From A Windows 10 64-Bit Computer

+The useful NanoDrop 1000 device is not officially supported on any modern operating system.
+The latest support software is from 2011 and was designed for Windows XP, Vista, and 7.
+With this process, it may be possible to run the instrument on a modern Windows 10 64-bit computer.
+Please note that this process is not thoroughly tested, so please verify any data generated this way.

+## Part 1 - Configure Windows

+1. Disconnect the NanoDrop, unplug the power cable from the NanoDrop, disconnect all unnecessary peripherals/connections from the computer, and install Windows 10 64-Bit Version 2004.
+2. Configure the computer with an administrator account for running the NanoDrop and update software, drivers, and security settings.
+3. Open **Settings**, **Apps & Features**, **Optional features**, scroll down and click **More Windows features**.
+4. Enable **.NET Framework 3.5**, install the feature and reboot.
+5. Back in Windows, go to **Settings**, **Update & Security**, **Recovery** and under Advanced Startup click **Restart now**.
+6. The computer will reboot into Recovery Mode.
+Click **Troubleshoot**.
+7. Click **Advanced options**.
+8. Click **Startup Settings**.
+9. Click **Restart**.
+10. The computer will restart to the Startup Settings screen.
+Press the **7** key to **Disable driver signature enforcement**.

+## Part 2 - Extract The NanoDrop Sofware

+1. Download and install 7-Zip from <https://www.7-zip.org>.
+Use 7-Zip (via the right-click context menu) to open and extract files from installers.
+2. Download the NanoDrop 1000 software (version 3.8.1) from the [ThermoFisher Scientific website]<https://www.thermofisher.com/us/en/home/industrial/spectroscopy-elemental-isotope-analysis/molecular-spectroscopy/ultraviolet-visible-visible-spectrophotometry-uv-vis-vis/uv-vis-vis-instruments/nanodrop-microvolume-spectrophotometers/nanodrop-product-authentication.html>.
+3. The NanoDrop 1000 software is from 2011 and is not compatible with modern operating systems.
+To work around the limitations, the installer cannot be run directly.
+4. Extract the ND1000_3.8.1.exe file from the ND1000-3.8.1.zip download file (Windows' built-in Zip file parser or 7-Zip can be used).
+5. Use 7-Zip to extract all files in the ND1000_3.8.1.exe file to a folder.
+6. Browse the folder containing the extracted files and open the **64bitdriver** subdirectory containing the Windows Vista driver.
+7. Use 7-zip to extract all files from the **Data1.cab** file to a new **64bitdriverExtracted** folder (there should be 2 files, **nd_usb2_vista.cat** and **nd_usb2_vista.inf**).

+## Part 3 - Install The NanoDrop Software

+1. From the extracted NanoDrop software folder, open the **ND1000** folder (please open the nested child folder if there are both a parent and child directory with the same name).
+2. As an administrator, install all the MSI files and run all the EXE installers in subdirectories of the folder to install LVRuntime7 (**lvruntimeeng71.msi**), NI-VISA 4.4.1 (**setup.exe**), and the NanoDrop software (**NanoDrop 1000 V3.8.1.msi**).
+3. Please note that this step may not be necessary.
+Download and install the latest [NI-Visa software]<https://www.ni.com/en-us/support/downloads/drivers/download.ni-visa.html> (currently version 20).
+Install the default options/packages and disable updates.
+4. Restart the computer.

+## Part 4 - Connect The NanoDrop 1000

+1. Plug the NanoDrop 1000 into its power supply, then connect the NanoDrop via USB to the computer.
+2. Open the **Device Manager**.
+3. Locate the NanoDrop device (may be listed as unknown) and install the 64-bit driver from the **64bitdriverExtracted** folder created in Step 7 of Part 2.
+4. The driver should install but will likely throw a USB BOS descriptor error.
+5. Go to the properties of the NanoDrop in the **Device Manager**, go to **Details**, and record the information provided under the **Hardware Ids** properties.
+6. Open the **Registry Editor** and go to `HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\usbflags\` and open the key (subfolder) named with the VID, PID, and revision number of the NanoDrop noted in Part 4 Step 5.
+7. Create a new **Binary Value** in the key named `SkipBOSDescriptorQuery`.
+8. Set the value data for the key to `0000 01 00 00 00`.
+This should avoid the device enumeration error.
+Close the Registry Editor.
+9. Unplug the USB cable and power cable from the NanoDrop 1000.
+10. Restart the computer.
+11. Plug the power supply into the NanoDrop 1000.
+12. Plug the USB cable into the NanoDrop 1000.
+13. Importantly, the above solution is not thoroughly tested.
+Please test this solution extensively and verify your data.

 # License

 All content copyright (c) 2020 Curtis Glavin, Jonathan Huppi, Robert Burkey